spectrocloud/librarium/docs/docs-content/devx/app-profile/services/connectivity.md

 ---
 sidebar_label: "Service Connectivity"
-title: "Palette Dev Engine Database Connectivity"
+title: "Service Connectivity"
 description: "Palette Dev Engine Database Connectivity"
 hide_table_of_contents: false
 sidebar_position: 0
+tags: ["devx", "app mode", "pde"]
 ---

-# Service Connectivity

 Using the exposed output variables, you can connect different service layers.
 For example, assume you have one application and database defined in an app profile.
 You can connect the two using the exposed output variable containing the Kubernetes service hostname.